FuelLabs/fuel-specs/specs/protocol/abi.md

 - `inputs`: An array of objects that represents the inputs to this function, each of which contains:
   - `name`: String, the name of the parameter;
   - `type`: String, the type of the parameter, can be a canonical Sway type or a custom type (struct or enum);
-  - `components`:, Optional object, used if the `type` is a custom type, contains:
-    - `name`: String, the name of the component;
-    - `type`: String, the type of the component;
 - `outputs`: An array of objects similar to `inputs`;
+- `structs`: Optional array object, used if structs are being used, each of which contains:
+  - `name`: String, the name of the struct;
+  - `fields`: Array of objects, the fields of the struct, each contains:
+    - `name`: String, name of the field;
+    - `type`: String, type of the field;
+- `enums`: Optional array object, used if enums are being used, each of which contains:
+  - `name`: String, the name of the enum;
+  - `variants`: Array of objects, the variants of the enum, each contains:
+    - `name`: String, name of the field;
+    - `type`: String, type of the field;

 For instance: